briandoll/rails_framework_diff/README.txt

 does not currently deal with that case, so those lines will appear as different.
 Examples include the rails config :session_key, etc.

+== USAGE:
+To use, make sure that the bin files of installed gems (this one, especially) are accessible via your $PATH
+> rails_framework_diff project_name [rails version]
+  project_name:  a relative path to the rails project to diff rails version: define only to diff against a different version of rails than is specified by the project

 == LICENSE:

 (The MIT License)